lightning-goats/middlware/CyberHerdExplanation.md

 - **Zap-only system**: Only zaps count for membership
 - **Minimum 10 sats**: Zaps must be at least 10 sats to qualify for membership
 - **Cumulative system**: Your zap amounts add up over time, building your contribution
+- **Amount reset on headbutt**: If you get headbutted out, your accumulated amount is completely reset to zero
+- **Fresh start after headbutt**: Rejoining after being headbutted requires starting over from zero sats
 - **Persistent membership**: Once you're in the herd, you stay until headbutted out
 - **Lightning required**: You must have a working Lightning address to receive payouts
 - **Automated system**: Everything happens automatically via Nostr monitoring